rasutt/Close-Kin-CaPow/Things to do.md

 -   Take a break and get away from your work.

--   Use separate model checkbox inputs to make seperate reactive model fits that share a function using different inputs and feed into the fit list?
-It'll only update the unticked one when it gets unticked.
-Seems like a lot of effort.

 -   Make it simulate populations when button pressed in sim tab.

 -   Show other kin-pairs in check tab.